to the Belmont Abbey website.

 behalf of the monks of the Abbey of St Michael and All Angels, Belmont,

-Hereford, England, I invite you use this vastly improved site and so get to know
+Hereford, England, I invite you to use and enjoy our website and so get to know

-more about our life and work as a Benedictine Community, members of the
+more about our life and work as a Benedictine Community, members of the English

 is a place of great beauty with a fascinating history, a magnificent church and

 attractive gardens.
 Today it is a thriving, hardworking Community following the

 Rule of St Benedict and committed to sharing its rich spiritual and liturgical